Yersinia: Microbial physiology

+Pathology

 Y. pestis is the causative agent of plague.
 The disease caused by Y. enterocolitica is called yersiniosis.

 Yersinia may be associated with Crohn's disease, an inflammatory autoimmune condition of the gut.
-Iranian sufferers of Crohn's disease were more likely to have had earlier exposure to refrigerators at home, consistent with its unusual ability to thrive at low temperatures.
+Iranian people with Crohn's disease were more likely to have had earlier exposure to refrigerators at home, consistent with its unusual ability to thrive at low temperatures.

 Yersinia is implicated as one of the causes of reactive arthritis worldwide.

 Also, the genus is associated with pseudoappendicitis, which is an incorrect diagnosis of appendicitis due to a similar presentation.